 When your refrigerant level is low, you may notice the following symptoms:

-If you have low refrigerant levels, you need professional AC repair services.
+If you have low refrigerant levels, you need professional AC repair services in your area.
 The Environmental Protection Agency (EPA) requires technicians to get a Section 608 certification to recharge refrigerant.
 Because refrigerants impact the environment and human health, you don’t want to leave this problem untreated.

 2. Clogged Drain Pipes